MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/bindings/binding.md

-Adding a Default Binding <binding>
+Adding a Default Binding &lt;binding&gt;
 ====================
 <a id="001"></a>
 ## Overview